Projects Completed in 2019

 Ashtabula Main Hall Corridor B100 Renovation KSU-19L202

 Ashtabula Main Hall Corridor B100 was renovated this summer.
 Work included replacement of the mosaic floor, removal of vinyl wall covering, replacement of windows on two floors, replacement of the ceiling and lighting, and installation of a sprinkler system.
 Payto Architects, Inc. designed this project.
-Stitle Construction Corporation's on-site construction is nearing completion with punch list work.
+Stitle Construction Corporation's on-site construction was completed this summer.

 Dunbar Hall Air Conditioning KSU-19L022